brenard/ccei-tild-custom-component/README.md

 # CCEI Tild integration for Home Assistant

 The repository provide a Home Assistant integration for CCEI Tild pool box.
+It's allow to retrieve the current state of the Tild box (water temperature, light, filtration, ...), act on it (turn on/off the filtration/auxiliary/light, change it color/intensity, ...) and edit it configuration (light/filtration/auxiliary programming).

 It's initialy based on [Ricky_D](https://forum.hacf.fr/u/Ricky_D) works to reverse the protocol used between the [smartphone app](https://play.google.com/store/apps/details?id=com.ccei.tild) and the device before I taked care about this project to make it a real and complete Home-Assistant integration.
 Thank's to him !

 **Note:** This integration is borned on [the HACF forum](https://forum.hacf.fr/t/tild-piscine/22627).